 Human Anatomy and Physiology is a course designed for motivated students interested in careers in the health science or in learning more about how the human body works.
 Students will gain an understanding of the different organ systems in the human body and the ways in which they work together to maintain proper functioning.
 There will also be opportunities to explore topics of further interest through long-term research projects.
 The subject will be explored through various methods including group discussions, hands-on lab activities, research-based case studies, and in-depth dissections and lab practicals.

-Prerequisite(s): B or above in Biology and prior or concurrent enrollment in Chemistry
+Prerequisite(s): Prior or concurrent enrollment in Chemistry and a B or better in Biology